mediamicroservices/mm/README.md

 * checksum2filemaker delivers checksums from a package input into a predefined table in a FileMaker Database called checksums, using the dfxml format. this script requires the user to set up a FileMaker database and server URL, which are both variables stored in the configuration file.
 To use this script, type checksum2filemaker in your command line, followed by the package, like this:  checksum2filemaker [package]

 #### checksumpackage ####
 * checksum creates, checks, updates, and verifies checksums from an input of a directory or package.
 To use, type checksumpackage into the command line, followed by the input, like this:  checksumpackage [input].
-You should see something resembling this output in your terminal and in your directory: #photostocome
 * If you only want to check that filenames and filesizes are the same as in existing files, use option -c.
 Type  checksumpackage -c [input] and if no existing checksum files exist, they will be created.
-You should see something resembling this output in your terminal and in your directory: #photostocome
 * Another option is to use -c in conjunction with -u, which will create new checksums and version the previous ones if the check is unsuccessful, meaning your checksums have changed.
 Type  checksumpackage -cu [input] for this option.
 You should see something resembling this output in your terminal and in your directory: #photostocome
 * Finally, use -v as an option if you want to fully verify two checksum files against one another.
 If no checksums exist, the script will create the initial ones.
 Verification will version existing checksums and make new ones, and log the difference to a checksumprocess log, which will be placed in the metadata directory of the package, or in the same directory as the file if the input is a directory. (need to check on how this option actually works).
 To use -v, type  checksumpackage -v [input]

 #### finishpackage ####
 * finishpackage is a combination of the microservices makelossless, makebroadcast, makeyoutube, makemetadata, checksumpackage, and maketree.
 The purpose is to losslessly transcode, create access copies, and create metadata and directory structure information for a file or package input.
 To use finishpackage, type finishpackage and drag your input into the command line, like this:  finishpackage [input].
-You should see something resembling this output in your terminal and in your directory: #photostocome

 #### fix_left2stereo ####
 * fix\_left2stereo takes an input video file or files and produces outputs that map the left channel of the input to a stereo mix in the output.
 The suffix "\_left2stereo" is added to the filename to distinguish it from the original.
 Your command will look like this: fix_left2stereo [file1] [file2]